 Title IX covers sexual discrimination in a variety of forms including sexual and/or gender-based harassment in any area of college life, which encompasses but is not limited to sports as well as discrimination and different treatment based on sex.

 Title IX violations include but are not limited to the following:

-- Sexual Harassment: Sexual harassment is unwelcome conduct of a sexual nature that is sufficiently severe, persistent, or pervasive that it creates a hostile environment.
+- Harassment: Sexual harassment is unwelcome sexual, sex-based, and/or gender-based conduct that is sufficiently severe, persistent, or pervasive that it creates a hostile environment.
 The conduct can include unwelcome sexual advances; requests for sexual favors; or other verbal, nonverbal, or physical conduct of a sexual nature.
 A hostile environment is one that unreasonably interferes with, denies, or limits someone’s ability to participate in or benefit from the University’s educational program or activities and/or to carry out the duties of employment.
 Examples of sexual harassment range from pervasive sex talk and repeated unwanted sexual attention to stalking, bullying, and intimate partner violence.
 The more egregious the conduct, the fewer instances are needed to create a hostile environment.
-Activities that do not constitute sexual harassment include assignment of materials or discussion of topics that are legitimately related to the subject of a course, tutorial, or other academic experience governed by the principles of academic freedom.
+Activities that do not constitute harassment include assignment of materials or discussion of topics that are legitimately related to the subject of a course, tutorial, or other academic experience governed by the principles of academic freedom.